argoproj-labs/argocd-image-updater/README.md

 ## Introduction

-ArgoCD Image Updater is a tool to automatically update the container images of Kubernetes workloads which are managed by ArgoCD.
+Argo CD Image Updater is a tool to automatically update the container images of Kubernetes workloads which are managed by Argo CD.

 Currently it will only work with applications that are built using *Kustomize* or *Helm* tooling.
 Applications built from plain YAML or custom tools are not